 This card’s miles are worth more than those of the average credit card, making this airline card’s rewards program an attractive choice for cardholders who want to quickly earn a free flight on a major carrier.

 70,000 bonus miles after you spend $2,000 in your first 3 months.
 Offer expires 4/28/2021.

 American Express Customer Service Ratings

-Other Notable Features: Free checked bag, priority seating, no foreign transaction fee (See rates and fees), baggage insurance, purchase protection, ticket presales and VIP events, car purchase discounts, discounts on travel packages, ShopRunner free shipping service
+Other Notable Features: Free checked bag on Delta flights, priority seating, no foreign transaction fee (See rates and fees), baggage insurance, purchase protection, ticket presales and VIP events, car purchase discounts, discounts on travel packages, ShopRunner free shipping service